KErez/yassi/README.md

 ## Overview
 Yassi is a very simple javascript store implementation.
 Yassi keeps your store lean and mean while allowing data extensions via facades.
-Yassi encapsulate the data to avoid multiple data elements owners, thus reduce code complexity and maintenance.
+Yassi store's properties have unique single owner thus reduce code complexity and maintenance.

 While there are many stores out there storing your application state well enough such as redux, flux and others, they are all too cumbersome and opinionated.
 Using these libraries requires too much boilerplate.